 - Obstetrical malpractice, including Erb's Palsy and Cerebral Palsy

 - Anesthesia overdose

 Not every mistake a medical provider makes falls under medical malpractice.
 If the medical professional treating you makes a mistake and you experience no physical harm, it is not considered malpractice.
 For example, if you are diagnosed with a condition that requires surgery, and in the course of the surgery the surgeon discovers a different condition that would have also required surgery, it is not necessarily malpractice.
-Since malpractice suits involve a number of fine details, and if you are concerned that a medical professional has harmed you, please consult the Law Offices of Schiller, Kessler & Gomez for an evaluation of the specifics in your case.
+Since malpractice suits involve a number of fine details, and if you are concerned that a medical professional has harmed you, please consult The Schiller Kessler Group for an evaluation of the specifics in your case.
 You may also consult us if another law firm turned you down and you need a second opinion.